rssnyder/discord-stock-ticker/README.md

 ## Self-Hosting - binary

-⚠️ As of version **3.5.0** we are using `mattn/go-sqlite3` to store state.
-Since this is a CGO package cross-compilation is more difficult.
-Because of this running on non linux-x86 machines may require you to build from source.
-I am currently working on publishing offical builds again for other OS/ARCH and will remove this warning when the work has been completed.

 This bot is distributed as a docker image and a binary.

 The program acts as a manager of one to many bots.
 You can have one running instance of the program and have any number of bots running within it.